-ACT/Aspire is a summative test administered to all students in grades 3 through 8 in the spring of each year.
+iReady is a summative assessment administered to all students in grades K through 8 in the fall, winter, and spring of each year.
 The purpose of this testing program is to provide diagnostic information for instructional purposes.
 The testing program is one element of the assessment and evaluation process at Most Holy Redeemer School.
-Do not make any appointments for the 2 weeks testing is scheduled.
-When a student is sick and must miss a testing day, the student will be pulled from class the following week to make up the test in a special testing area with the supervision of a certified teacher.
-Students in grades K -8 will also take the iReady assessment to inform instruction throughout the year.
 IReady is a computer based formative test with personalized lessons attached.
 Teachers will use these assessments to inform on-going instructional decisions.
-Parents will be able to view the ASPIRE scores through the PowerSchool program and teachers will share IReady scores, if necessary, during conferences.
+Teachers will share IReady scores during conferences and the school will report annual results when appropriate.